Hapag-Lloyd/rds-proxy-password-rotation/README.md

 :warning: **Work in progress** :warning:

-- implement step CREATE_SECRET
 - implement step SET_SECRET
 - implement step TEST_SECRET
 - implement step FINISH_SECRET
+- add docker image for AWS Lambda
 - add Terraform module

 Python script for multi-user password rotation using RDS and RDS proxy.
-It supports a separate credential for the application.
+It supports credentials for the application and the RDS proxy.

+We implemented this logic again, because current implementations

+- have no tests
+- have no release process
+- are not published to PyPI
+- have no Docker image available
+- have no Terraform module available

 ## Pre-requisites